arnaudrenaud/django-djaffar/README.md

 # Djaffar: asynchronous user activity tracking for Django
-Have a single-page app?
 Want to keep track of what your users do even when they don't hit the server?
-Set up Djaffar on the server and hit the client API to save relevant user activity to the database: URL path, user name, browser session, user agent, IP address and referer.
+Set up Djaffar on the server and POST a request to the client API to log user activity to the database, including URL path, user name, browser session, user agent, and IP address.

 ## Installation